 In this episode of Feeding Does Matter, host Jaclyn Pederson speaks with Denise Hoffman, a mother and occupational therapist, about her personal journey with feeding challenges faced by her son, who was born premature and is now 24 years old.
 They discuss the impact of personal experience on professional practice, supporting a young adult navigating the complexities of feeding disorders and mental health challenges, and the need for advocacy and self-advocacy.

-In this conversation, guest Heather Goettsch shares her personal journey, detailing the challenges she faced in advocating for her child's needs.
-She emphasizes the...
+ICYMI: In this conversation, guest Heather Goettsch shares her personal journey, detailing the challenges she faced in advocating for her child's needs.
+She emphasizes...